anonzerg/game_of_life/README.md

 ```

 > [!NOTE]
-> this is a simple try to understand game of life and not a complete program.
+> this is a simple try to use with SDL2 and GSL in a program and not a complete program.